NNPDF/nnpdf/validphys2/docs/guide.md

 Note that you can use the report syntax to get the parameters from the runcard.

+Finally, a `meta.yaml` file at the top level of the output, and with the same format as above will alsp be used to recover the metadata (with the highest priority for overlapping keys).

 The keywords are used for indexing, and some tags may be used to display the report in a promiment place in the index page.
 The source of the report index page is